 Expensive especially since you will probably have to send yours in to be refinished

 Not recommended due to cost and difficulty of getting it done.
 Other finishes are comparable and are easier to get.
+Update 21 Nov 2019: Robar has unfortunately gone out of business.

 Conclusion and Final Recommendations